syncfusion-content/asp.netmvc-docs/aspnetmvc/BulletGraph/Getting-Started.md

 ### Set Default and Scale Values

-You can plot any number of measure bars within the BulletGraph by increasing the height and width of the control to locate all the measure bars within the graph.
-Set the QualitativeRangeSize and QuantitativeScaleLength properties according to the following code example.
+You can plot any number of measure bars within the **BulletGraph** by increasing the `height` and `width` of the control to locate all the measure bars within the graph.
+Set the `QualitativeRangeSize` and `QuantitativeScaleLength` properties according to the following code example.

-By default, the BulletGraph is rendered in the horizontal orientation with its flow direction set to Forward.
-In this example, to achieve the desired output, change the horizontal orientation to vertical orientation with the flow direction set to Backward.
+By default, the **BulletGraph** is rendered in the horizontal `orientation` with its flow `direction` set to **Forward**.
+In this example, to achieve the desired output, change the horizontal orientation to vertical orientation with the flow direction set to **Backward**.

-Minimum, Maximum and Interval values for the QuantitativeScale of the BulletGraph are set, as illustrated in the following code example.
+`Minimum`, `Maximum` and `Interval` values for the `QuantitativeScale` of the BulletGraph are set, as illustrated in the following code example.
 The ticks and labels within the scale are also positioned.

 {% highlight js %}